amal-chandran/college-management-app/readme.md

 - Clone or Download Repository
 - Open folder & install composer dependancys
 - Serve app in 8080
-- Create a database for the app
+- Create a database for the app with name: attendance
 - Open http://localhost:8080/install
+- Check .env file for DB_DATABASE,DB_USERNAME
 - Follow the installer and Select Form Wizard Setup
 - Provide app name and database details
 - Open http://localhost:8080